codersagainstcovidorg/covid19testing-map/README.md

 ## Local Development

-* npm start
-* npm test
-* npm run build
+To get started:

+`npm install`

+Start the local server with hot reload:

+`npm start`

+Run tests:

+`npm test`

-## Deploying
+## Development and Deploying

-* Staging
+* Develop locally in a feature branch
-  * Push feature branch to `develop` and Actions will deploy it to `staging.findcovidtesting.com`
+* Open a PR from feature branch to `develop`
+* If merged, Actions will deploy it to `staging.findcovidtesting.com`

-* Production
-  * Merge `develop` into `master`
+* Once verified, a PR from `develop` into `master`

-GH Actions will deploy commits to master.
-Because of this, please make sure master is stable.
+* Actions will deploy to `findcovidtesting.com` on merge

 Actions pipelines will build static assets, sync to s3, and then invalidate Cloudfront.